Lelit Kate PL82T Espresso Machine Review

 When you break the crema, you allow the aroma to come out all [at once].

-Three baskets are included, a single shot, double shot, and a blind filter for backflushing.
+Three baskets are included, a single shot, a double shot, and a blind filter for backflushing.

 Bear in mind that this machine is quite TALL due to the extra height of the bean hopper.
 At 16 inches high, it won’t fit comfortably under all cupboards, especially if you want easy access to the bean hopper or water tank at the back.
 However, at just 10 inches deep and 12 inches wide, its footprint is small enough that finding the right space shouldn’t be too hard.